Would you say your current self service support is a source of customer satisfaction?

 What Is Customer Self Service?

-Customer self service is the proactive resolution of issues and education of customers on the product or service they’ve chosen.
-Customers can independently troubleshoot and find answers or remedies, with minimal live assistance from the retailer’s customer agent team.
-Today’s customer self-service software is increasingly responsive, personalized, and digital.
+Customers can independently troubleshoot and find answers or remedies, with minimal live assistance from the retailer’s customer service representative team.
+Today’s customer self service solution is increasingly responsive, personalized, and digital.
 It focuses on and emphasizes customer success and satisfaction.

 You’ve seen the memes about how younger generations hate phone calls.
 But when choosing between AI-powered chat or waiting on hold for a human, most would choose the former.
 DIY digital customer service benefits all customers and shouldn’t be limited to brands geared toward younger demographics.

-Benefits of Customer Self Service
+What Are the Benefits of Customer Self Service?

 Setting up your site to truly foster self service is a commitment.
 So, how can you justify making the move?